RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 It makes complex mappings possible, but it does not make simple and common mappings trivial.
 Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.

-This project currently contains no code other than eb resources such as index.html and Unit test codes if the inventory service works as expection in `src/test/java/com/redhat/coolstore/InventoryEndPointTest.java`.
+This project currently contains no code other than web resources such as index.html in `src/test/resources`.

 Build and package the app using Maven to make sure the changed code still compiles via Eclipse Che **BUILD** window: